 Supporting robust measurement of thermophysical properties in solid materials

-This project will establish new methods for characterising the thermophysical properties of any solid material up to 3000 °C, and launch a network of reference facilities and materials available to industry.
-By supporting reliable measurement practices, this project will improve the understanding of high-temperature materials and enable industries such as the aeronautics and energy sectors to develop novel and innovative materials.
+By supporting reliable measurement practices, the work of this project will improve the understanding of the thermal behaviour of materials at high-temperature and enable industries such as the aeronautics and energy sectors to develop novel and innovative materials.